 Todd White – Lifestyle Christianity

 How did I feel about this?
 You guessed it: torn.
-I benefitted greatly from watching early videos of Todd White offering strangers on the street prayer and watching them healed, as well as the impact of generosity as we share the good news of God.
+I benefitted greatly from watching early videos of Todd White.
+I watched with amazement as he offered strangers on the street prayer and saw them healed.
+I was also inspired by how his generous tipping opened the hearts of servers to hear the good news of God.
 In 2017, after three hours of binge-watching his content with great longing in my heart to be able to touch people with the love of God like that, the Holy Spirit showed up in my living room, touched the back of my head, and filled me with the power of God.
-Two hours later, I was praying for Romas and Turks on the streets of Germany in Yeshu’s name and watching many be healed!
+Two hours later, I was praying for Romas and Turks on the streets of a German town in Yeshu’s name and watching many be healed, just like I had seen on Todd White’s videos!
 (For details, check out my book, Heal or Die.)
-I tasted the goodness of God, much like the videos I watched.
+I tasted the goodness of God, and I was grateful to have gotten a blueprint of how to do it from Todd’s YouTube channel.

 Other Charismatic Leaders